GTorlai/PastaQ.jl/docs/src/index.md

 # A Package for Simulation, Tomography and Analysis of Quantum Computers

-PastaQ is a julia package for simulation and benchmarking of quantum computers using a combination of machine learning and tensor-network algorithms.
+PastaQ is a julia package for simulating and benchmarking quantum computers using a combination of machine learning and tensor network algorithms.

 The main features of PastaQ are:
 + **Simulation of quantum circuits**.
 The package provides a simulator based on Matrix Product States (MPS) to simulate quantum circuits compiled into a set of quantum gates.
 Noisy circuits are simulated by specifying a noise model of interest, which is applied to each quantum gate.